-- A. Controllers have an affirmative obligation to provide clear, understandable, and transparent information to Consumers about how their Personal Data is used, including for Profiling, pursuant to C.R.S. § 6-1-1302(1)(c)(II)(B). - B. Consumers have the right to opt out of Profiling when the Profiling is done in furtherance of Decisions that Produce Legal or Similarly Significant Effects Concerning a Consumer, pursuant to C.R.S. §§ 6-1-1306(1)(a)(I). - C. Controllers must conduct and document a data protection assessment compliant with C.R.S. § 6-1-1309 and Part 8 of these rules before Processing Personal Data for Profiling as contemplated in C.R.S. §§ 6-1-1303(10) and 6-1-1309(1)(a)(I). - D. The Automated Processing used in Profiling includes Solely Automated Processing, Human Reviewed Automated Processing, and Human Involved Automated Processing, as defined at 4 CCR 904-3, Rule 2.02.
+- A. Controllers have an affirmative obligation to provide clear, understandable, and transparent information to Consumers about how their Personal Data is used, including for Profiling, pursuant to C.R.S. § 6-1-1302(1)(c)(II)(B). - B. Consumers have the right to opt out of Profiling as defined in C.R.S. § 6-1-1303(20) and 4 CCR 904-3, Rule 2.02 when the Profiling is done in furtherance of Decisionsa decision that Produce Legalresults in the provision or Similarly Significant Effects Concerning a Consumerdenial of financial or lending services, housing, insurance, education enrollment or opportunity, criminal justice, employment opportunities, health-care services, or access to essential goods or services, pursuant to C.R.S. §§ 6-1-1306(1)(a)(I). - C. Controllers must conduct and document a data protection assessment compliant with C.R.S. § 6-1-1309 and PartParts 8 and 9 of these rules before Processing Personal Data for Profiling asthat presents specific, reasonably foreseeable risks contemplated in C.R.S. § 6-1-1303(10) and § 6-1-1309(12)(a)(1)-). - D. The Automated Processing used in Profiling includes Solely Automated Processing, Human Reviewed Automated Processing, and Human Involved Automated Processing, as defined at 4 CCR 904-3, Rule 2.02.